Have you ever walked into the bathroom and seen your kid covered in toothpaste? Dr. Paris Sabo knows this sight all too well.

 When her young son started eating toothpaste, it sparked her concern about the ingredients he was digesting.
 She discovered that even the most natural toothpastes still had harmful chemicals and toxins hiding in their formulas.

-So together with her sister, Pooneh Ramezani DDS, she created a safer, healthier toothpaste with all-natural ingredients that also tasted great.
+So together with her sister, Pooneh Ramezani DDS, she created a safer, healthier toothpaste with natural ingredients that also tasted great.

-But after years of brushing with commercial toothpaste, how did the Dr. Brite founders get their kids to switch over to their natural toothpaste?
+But after years of brushing with commercial toothpaste, how did the Dr. Brite founders get their kids to switch over to their toothpaste with healthier ingredients?
 Read below for the recipe!

 What age do you start brushing baby's teeth?